-The primary goal of this Action Plan is to provide Alaskans with definitive opportunities to involve themselves in the three core areas of recovery - housing, infrastructure, and economic revitalization and participate in the planning process within the three CDBG-DR eligible jurisdictions; the Municipality of Anchorage, the Matanuska-Susitna Borough, and the Kenai Peninsula Borough.
+The primary goal of this Action Plan is to provide Alaskans with definitive opportunities to involve themselves in the three core areas of recovery - housing, infrastructure, and economic revitalization and participate in the planning process within the three CDBG-DR eligible jurisdictions; Municipality of Anchorage, Matanuska-Susitna Borough, and Kenai Peninsula Borough.

-DCCED Citizen Participation Plan for the 2018 Cook Inlet Earthquake is based on the requirements outlined in the Federal Register notice published on February 9, 2018 at 83 FR 5844.
+DCCED Citizen Participation Plan for the 2018 Cook Inlet Earthquake is based on the requirements outlined in the Federal Register notice published on February 9, 2018 at 83 FR 5844, Section VI, A. 4.
+Citizen participation waiver and alternative requirement.